 Motherhood is a humbling reminder of how many messes that we create out of which God patiently brings order and even something beautiful.
 Now if only I could be as patient as He is with me!
 Christianity is all about that — me, recognizing my own inadequacies and then receiving His grace and all-sufficiency!

 I called the rest of the family into his room, and we all prayed over Will, asking Jesus to help him.
 The reminder for the siblings was that we are all a team.
 If one suffers, we all suffer.
-It was precious to listen to Luke’s prayer in particular.
-He, on his own, prayed, “Jesus, please help Will.
+It was precious to listen to L-Son’s prayer in particular.
+He, on his own, prayed, “Jesus, please help W1.
 He is sad…” I can’t remember the rest.
-Luke also sweetly gave lots of hugs, wiped away his brother’s tears, and smothered Will with kisses.
+L-Son also sweetly gave lots of hugs, wiped away his brother’s tears, and smothered W1 with kisses.

-The rest of that evening, Will said that he wanted to serve us and his brothers.
+The rest of that evening, W1 said that he wanted to serve us and his brothers.
 We told him that we would be thrilled if he would serve the Lord.
-Each time that evening when a tempting situation arose, Will was quick to respond with a sweet attitude, after a few gentle promptings from us .
+Each time that evening when a tempting situation arose, W1 was quick to respond with a sweet attitude, after a few gentle promptings from us .
 It was a precious time for our family!

 At one point that evening, I asked him if he felt more at peace and happier (I knew the answer).
 He said, “Yes!”
 I then said it was because he needed a soul cleansing, which is what happens when we truly repent and confess.
 The “layers” of sin, along with its accompanying negative emotions are torn away and a new tenderness is revealed.
 Praise the Lord that we have a God who not only made a way to rid us of this bondage to sin but who daily and minute-by-minute gives us grace to walk in “newness” of life and then extends forgiveness to restore us!